Serpukhov: Period between the Tatar-Mongolian yoke and the Time of Troubles

 In 1565, after Tsar Ivan the Terrible divided the Russian state into an oprichnina and the land, the city became part of the last.
-With the construction of the new fortress Serpukhov increases its role in the defensive system and since 1572 the Grand Regiment of the Russian Armyhas been located here.
+With the construction of the new fortress Serpukhov increases its role in the defensive system and since 1572 the Grand Regiment of the Russian Army has been located here.

 In 1571 there was a campaign of The Virgin I Giret.
 In April, the Crimean army crossed the Oma in the area of Orla, and in May it was already near Serpukhov, where the Volynsky detachment was defeated by J. F. Vosodo, led by Ivan IV, but could not gain a foothold in it.
 As a result, a retreat to Moscow was undertaken, the tsar fled to the Alexandrov suburb.
 Devlet I besieged Moscow and burned it.
 On the way back, the Crimeans ravaged several counties, including Serpukhovsky.
 Crimean troops in the described campaign were helped by traitors, among whom was Serpukhovich Rusin, one of the children of the Boyar Shishkins.
 In 1572, Devlet I Girey prepared a second raid on the Russian state.
 A regiment of up to 10,000 men was sent to meet the enemy, led by Prince Mikhail Vorotynsky, who was stationed in Serpukhov.
 On June 25, 1572, the Crimean army approached Eke.
 Crossing the river and breaking several guard Russian detachments, the 120,000-year-old army of Devlet Gireya headed to Moscow.
 Vorotynsky organized the pursuit of the advancing troops, which ended with a convincing victory of the Russians in the Battle of the Young.

 The last breakthrough of the Crimean Tatars to Moscow dates back to 1581, when the army of Gaza II Gireya, crossing under Serpukhov through Alone and destroying the city plantation, moved to Moscow, where it failed and was pushed south.
 The leadership of the Russian army was conducted from Serpukhov by the tsarist governors.
 Boris Godunovtook an active part in the persecution of Gaza.
 This moment was one of the key moments in his political ascent.

 A significant event in history was the Serpukhov campaign of Godunov in 1598.
 The Russian army, which came to meet the Tatars, was located on the shore of Oki near Serpukhov.
 Boris Godunov's camp is located in a meadow near the Vlad monastery.
 Several weeks in a row were conducted inspections of troops and demonstration of force in front of the enemy.
 As a result, the ambassadors of Gaza Gireya recognized Godunov's royal title and passed offers of friendship and peace.
 By this time, significant donations to local monasteries on the part of the king, which began stone construction.
 The Temple of the Great Martyr George the Victorious, the Gated Temple of the Martyr Theod of Ankirsky and the wall of the Lord's Monastery were built.